Skip to main content

 In addition to medications, certain lifestyle changes and home remedies may help manage bronchitis symptoms.
 These include:

-- Quitting smoking: If you smoke, stopping may help improve your lung health and reduce flare-ups.
+• Quitting smoking: Those who smoke may want to consider stopping to help improve lung health and reduce flare-ups.

-- Resting: Getting plenty of rest allows your body to heal and recover.
+• Resting: Getting plenty of rest allows the body to heal and recover.

 The bottom line

 Prednisone can be an effective treatment for bronchitis, but it should be used carefully.
 The medication is a type of corticosteroid that reduces inflammation, which can help alleviate symptoms like coughing and wheezing.
 Prednisone might be prescribed if the inflammation is severe or if other treatments haven’t worked.
-Long-term use of steroids like prednisone may lead to more serious problems like weakened bones and an increased risk of infection.
+Long-term use of steroids like prednisone may lead to more serious problems, such as weakened bones and an increased risk of infection.

 Doctors typically recommend prednisone for short-term use due to these potential side effects.
-It is important to follow the doctor’s dosage instructions closely to manage the risks.
+It is important to follow a healthcare provider’s dosage instructions closely to manage the risks.